Highroads1/Turn-Based-Battle/README.md

 Players do 2 Damage with PUNCH.
 Vin Fletcher does 0-1 (x3) Damage randomly with SHOOT.
 Skeletons do 0-1 Damage randomly with BONECRUNCH.
-Stone Amoraks do 0-2 Damage randomly with BITE
+Stone Amoraks do 0-2 Damage randomly with BITE.
-The Uncoded One does 0-3 Damage randomly with UNRAVELING
+The Uncoded One does 0-3 Damage randomly with UNRAVELING.